delehef/asgart/README.md

 ## HEAD

 - Add an option (-E) to `asgart-slice` to filter fragments per regexp rather than per name
+- `asgart-plot` now uses subcommands for more flexibility.
+WARNING arguments order may have to be reordered

 ## v2.3.0

 - `asgart-cat` has been renamed to `asgart-slice`
-- `asgart` does not feature multiple output formats anymore; `asgart-slice` is to to be used instead.
+- `asgart` does not feature multiple output formats anymore;
+  `asgart-slice` is to to be used instead.

 ## v2.2.1